AAAhdoot/DBProject/README.md

 - (DONE) clean up how we view state info
 - (DONE) clean up how we view murders
 - (DONE) add option for gun control laws & display
-- add rest of columns for results in query by grade
+- (DONE) add rest of columns for results in query by grade
 - (DONE) states that don't require background checks ( on this now - ASHNI)
 - (DONE) states that do require background checks (on this now - ASHNI)
 - look into charts & things